Complexity

 summary: ClassVar[str] = 'Forbid conditions with too many logical operators.'

-class TooManyElifsViolation(node, text=None, baseline=None)[source]
+final class TooManyElifsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation